Louie Watson

-Louie Shaun Watson (born 7 June 2001) is an Irish professional footballer who plays as a defensive midfielder for club Crawley Town.
+Louie Shaun Watson (born 7 June 2001) is a professional footballer who plays as an attacking midfielder for club Crawley Town.

 Club career

 Early career

 Born in Croydon, Watson began playing youth football with Junior Elite FC in Beckenham aged 9 before joining West Ham United's academy at under-11 level.
 He signed his first professional contract with West Ham in May 2019.

 Derby County

 Watson joined Derby County in summer 2020 on a two-year contract.
 He was named in a Derby first team squad for the first-time for a match against Preston North End on 26 December 2020, and made his debut for Derby County in the following match as a substitute in a 4–0 win against Birmingham City on 29 December.
 He made his full debut for the club in a 2–2 draw with Brentford in March 2021, and made nine appearances in total during the 2020–21 season for Derby.